| TERMS |

 | Handicapper |

-A person who studies factors such as statistics,
+A person who studies factors such as statistics, injuries, weather and news to predict the outcome of games |

 Total amount of money wagered |